Pressure drops in Nord Stream pipelines as gas leaks into sea

 "The reasons are being investigated," Nord Stream AG said on its website, without disclosing further information, as cited by Reuters.

 Gas prices at the Dutch TTF spot market have yet to react to the leaks.
-Gas prices have fallen in the last weeks after European governments rolled out massive support packages to cope with the energy crisis and talk of introducing price caps on gas gather momentum.
-Gas was trading at €176/MWh ($1,808 thousand cubic meters) on September 26, but still up 164% y/y.
+Gas prices have fallen in the last weeks after European governments rolled out massive support packages to cope with the energy crisis and talk of introducing price caps on gas gathers momentum.
+Gas was trading at €176/MWh ($1,808 per thousand cubic metres) on September 26, but still up 164% year on year.

 "We are currently in contact with the authorities concerned in order to clarify the situation.
 We still have no clarity about the causes and the exact facts," said a statement from the German economy ministry, according to reports.